dart-lang/site-www/src/_guides/language/effective-dart/style.md

 [dartfmt]: https://github.com/dart-lang/dart_style

+### CONSIDER changing your code to make it more formatter-friendly.

+The formatter does the best it can with whatever code you throw at it, but it can't work miracles.
+If your code has particularly long identifiers, deeply nested expressions, a mixture of different kinds of operators, etc. the formatted output may still be hard to read.

+When that happens, reorganize or simplify your code.
+Consider shortening a local variable name or hoisting out an expression into a new local variable.
+In other words, make the same kinds of modifications that you'd make if you were formatting the code by hand and trying to make it more readable.
+Think of dartfmt as a partnership where you work together, sometimes iteratively, to produce beautiful code.

 ### AVOID lines longer than 80 characters.

 Readability studies show that long lines of text are harder to read because your